-Can you make baba ganoush without tahini?
-Yes, you absolutely can, and here's one way to do it.
-Not all baba ghanoush recipes call for tahini.
-Like most ethnic recipes, there are a myriad of local and regional variations, and there's not really one right or wrong way to prepare this dish.
-The only truly essential ingredient in baba ghanoush is eggplant.
+Baba ghanoush is a roasted eggplant dip popular in the Mediterranean and Middle Eastern cuisine.
+It is commonly known to have tahini as an ingredient, but you can make baba ganoush without it.
+Actually, not all baba ghanoush recipes call for tahini.
+Like most ethnic recipes, there is a myriad of local and regional variations, and there's not really one right or wrong way to prepare this dish.
+The only truly essential ingredient in baba ghanoush is eggplant (which is roasted to achieve the dish's signature smoky taste).
 Everything else varies from recipe to recipe.

-This baba ganoush (roasted eggplant dip) recipe has no oil and no tahini, making it a fat-free vegetarian and vegan appetizer or dip that you can enjoy any time!
+This baba ganoush recipe has no oil and no tahini, making it a fat-free vegetarian and vegan appetizer or dip that you can enjoy anytime.
 In addition, all of the ingredients are gluten-free, but you will probably want to read the ingredients on your onion powder carefully to see if there are any gluten-containing hidden additives.

 - 2 medium-sized eggplants

 - 2 tablespoons lemon juice